wp-plugins/edd-thirdparty-bloglink/readme.txt

 == Description ==

 **This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/).
-It allows you to add post meta data in Easy Digital Downloads to indicate a third party product and also a link for more information.
+It allows you to add post meta data in Easy Digital Downloads to indicate a third party product as well as a link for more information.
 Also, it adds a checkbox to indicate if the download is available in the WordPress plugin repository.**

 ***Please Note:** The plugin doesn't really do anything on it's own.
-It is for advanced users and does nothing on the front-end without writing your own custom code. **This plugin is for advanced users and does nothing on the fron-end without custom code.***
+It is for advanced users and does nothing on the front-end without writing your own custom code.*

 = Here is what it does do: =